| #80s | #arcade | #Japan | #theolddays | #videogames |

 I’m on holiday in Japan, where the retro game scene has imploded upon itself, and so my thoughts turn with a distinctly rose-tinted nostalgia to my own gaming history.
 Things were, as you young whippersnappers must know by now, so much better when I was your age.

-Every mall in North America had one, and for a time many of them had more than one.
+Every mall in North America had an arcade, and for a time many of them had more than one.
 Casinos in Vegas had them, featured prominently in their bullet-point attraction lists.

 When I vacationed with my family, the first thing I’d do at every mall we stopped at was rush to the map and bolt for the arcade to see what amazing new things they had.
 No arcade could hope to have all the games, so each one had a unique mix, and you were always discovering new things.